agathoklisx/libved/README.md

        A comment about C.
       * This is a great advantage for the C language, because the code is not going
       * to ever change to adapt a new version; unless is a code mistake, that a new
-      * compiler uncovered but correct code is going to work forever.
+      * compiler uncovered, but correct code is going to work forever.

     * This could also speed up execution time (by avoiding un-needed checks of a data
     * that is known for certain that is valid, because, either it is produced (usually)